 As you begin searching through the literature for evidence, you will come across different types of publications.
 Below are examples of the most common types and explanations of what they are.
-Although systematic reviews and meta-analysis are considered the highest quality of evidence, not every topic will have an SR or MA.
+Although systematic reviews and meta-analysis are considered the highest quality of evidence, not every topic will have an Systematic Review or Metanalysis.